-Business IT is increasingly heterogeneous, with bricks in house (legacy) and bricks hosted by third party providers (Cloud).
-The supervision of the different elements is a must, as we have already mentioned several times on this blog.
+Business IT is increasingly heterogeneous, with elements in house (legacy) and elements hosted by third party providers (Cloud).
+Monitoring of all the different elements is essential, as we have mentioned several times in earlier blog articles.

-Let's see through a concrete case study how to set up a supervision of IaaS and PaaS infrastructures hosted at Azure while having bricks of its IS internally.
+Let's see, using a real case study how to set up monitoring of IaaS and PaaS infrastructures hosted at Azure, at the same time as retaining internal IT elements.

-Our example is a car park manager, which has a connected system to indicate to the users of the car park, the available spaces.
-In this way it can maximize the filling of the parking lot, while providing users with comfort and reducing the time spent searching for a space.
+Our example is a car park manager, with a connected system to indicate to the users of the car park the available spaces.
+In this way they can maximize the filling of the parking lot, while providing users with a stress-free experience and reducing the time spent searching for a space.

-Our car park manager has a system based on 3 bricks :
+Our car park manager has a system based on 3 discrete elements :